 She looked at her son, her expression a mixture of pride and sorrow.
 "Thanks, hon," she spoke, "but that's actually what I wanted to talk to you about."

 His mother sighed deeply.
 "I know that Wednesday is 'family-dinner-night'," she informed of the obvious, "and I know you guys look forward to it..."
 Her hands entwined at the fingers. "...but I won't be able to do it tonight."

 Bernard's eyes grew wide.
 "What?" he uttered.
-To say the least, he was a bit thrown.
+He jolted right back to eleven-year-old speak.
 "Why?"

 His mother closed her eyes.
-"One of our workers is sick with the flu," she explained, "so I have to work extra.
+"One of our employees is sick with the flu," she explained, "so I have to work extra.
 I'm going to be gone for a lot of the night."
 She was aware of her son's downcast face, and she placed a worn hand on his back.
 "I'm sorry, honey," she said, rubbing her palm from shoulder to shoulder.
 "I know you and Pazi really enjoy Wednesdays, but you two will have to have dinner without me."

 Bernard looked up at his mother, a scowl plastered upon his face.
 He was beyond upset, but apparently not in the same way the woman had presumed.
 "I'm not upset about the 'family-dinner' thing," he told, in a tone that shocked his mother.
 "I just don't want you to work anymore.
 I mean, look at you, Mom."
 The woman glanced down to examine herself, as if she would find some abnormality upon her clothing.
 "You look exhausted.
 You work all the time!
 I just want you to stay home!"